AlexGoodyear/agoodWatch/README.md

 ### How to use.
 Wake the watch by ...
-1. raisning your wrist to be horizontal in front of your face with the watch screen facing up, then rotate your wrist about 25 degrees so you can see the display better - the screen should wake up.
+1. raising your wrist to be horizontal in front of your face with the watch screen facing up, then rotate your wrist about 25 degrees so you can see the display better - the screen should wake up.
-2 press the bezel button
+2. press the bezel button
-3 double tap the watch
+3. double tap the watch

 If you cannont see the display because of bright sunlight, then double tap the watch to go to full brightness.